 Mitigations exist for many of the security concerns currently affecting the technical components of smart places.
-Exploitation of vulnerabilities can be prevented by implementing secure-by-design principles.
-To establish an effective foundation for security, implementation of good cyber security practices should be considered.
+Exploitation of vulnerabilities can be prevented by implementing Secure by Design and Secure by Default principles and practices.
+To establish an effective foundation for security, implementation of good cybersecurity practices should be considered.
 This should be followed by additional environment-specific controls to help achieve a defence-in-depth security posture.

-Good cyber security practices for organisations to help better protect their systems and data from cyber threats in a smart places context include:
+Good cybersecurity practices for organisations to help better protect their systems and data from cyberthreats in a smart places context include:

-- Essential Eight Maturity Model
+- Essential Eight maturity model

-- Strategies to Mitigate Cyber Security Incidents
+- Strategies to mitigate cybersecurity incidents

-- Information Security Manual.
+- Information security manual.